cheery/lever/README.md

  TODO: When interesting and useful software appears at the
        prelude/intro.lc as result of testing.
 Put them into samples/

- TODO: This time, divide the samples/ into categories.

  TODO: Write a program that checks variance in an object (best effort, false positives).